cratstarc/opndrive/docs/README.md

-# OpnDrive Documentation
+# Opndrive Documentation

-Welcome to OpnDrive - your open-source cloud storage solution that works directly with Amazon S3.
+Welcome to Opndrive - your open-source cloud storage solution that works directly with Amazon S3.

 This guide will help you understand the project, set it up, and start contributing.
 Don't worry if you're new to this.

-## What is OpnDrive?
+## What is Opndrive?

-OpnDrive is like Google Drive or Dropbox, but with these cool differences:
+Opndrive is like Google Drive or Dropbox, but with these cool differences:

 - **Open Source** - You can see and modify all the code
 - **Your Own Storage** - Uses your Amazon S3 bucket (you control your data)